mohakkataria/cron-parser/README.md

 ## Limitations
 - This does not handle the special time strings such as "@yearly"
-- This does not handle if the month has less than 31 days or not.
+- This does not handle if the month has less than 31 days or not
+- Test coverage is not complete

 ## Instructions to run the program
 ```